-D: “I’ve developed a strong need for ibuprofen all of my life”
+D: “I’ve developed a strong need for ibuprofen all of my life.”

-D: “Yeah I’ve heard of it…” I can’t use one now because I have a hip replacement and when you go up it puts extreme shearing force on a hip replacement.
-I can do it with body weight but I can’t do it with a weight.”
+D: “Yeah, I’ve heard of it…” I can’t use one now because I have a hip replacement, and when you go up, it puts extreme shearing force on a hip replacement.
+I can do it with body weight, but I can’t do it with a weight.”

 This exchange is typical of how people with pain share information.
 Person 1 is talking about pain.
-Person 2 commiserates and offers up some solution.
+Person 2 commiserates and offers up some solutions.
 This is perfectly well-meaning, but the nature of pain and how we get out of pain is so far from a one-size-fits-all approach that this advice is almost meaningless.
-Making a blanket statement about a single piece of equipment, a single nutrition program, or a single exercise and how it will “change your life” is just ridiculous.
+Making a blanket statement about a single piece of equipment, a single nutrition program, or a single exercise and how it will “change your life” is ridiculous.
 There is no cure-all.
 There is no BEST single anything.
-The best movers among us use a combination of approaches in their exercise, training, and nutrition programs to elicit their best results.
-Beware anyone who ever tells you that they have found the single greatest answer to everyone’s problems because you can be sure they are wrong.
+The best movers use a combination of approaches in their exercise, training, and nutrition programs to elicit their best results.
+Beware anyone who tells you they have found the single greatest answer to everyone’s problems because you can be sure they are wrong.

 Are there easier-to-do options that are BETTER than the reverse hyper?
 Of course!
-There are literally dozens of moves that I’d recommend that would be better than the reverse hyper and that do not require this piece of equipment.
-Not to mention that literally every box gym ever opened has had this piece in it since 1960.
+There are dozens of moves that I’d recommend that would be better than the reverse hyper and that do not require this piece of equipment.
+Not to mention that literally every box gym ever opened has had this piece since 1960.
 Why would it be any more useful now than it ever has been?
 Silliness.

 Here are other portions of the episode where some clarification might help:

 D: “Things didn’t become critical until my early 40s when, as the result of walking with a limp, my left hip started to become bone on bone.
 So the problems doubled…”